A maiden for the mercenary

 Lovers and Legends A clash of Celtic passions

-Knight and mercenary leader; Rhain is trying to get his band of brother mercenaries to the safety of York, due to the fact that Rhain has a bounty on his head from one of the most powerful lords in the country he knows that he will eventually end up dead but he’s adamant that his band of mercenaries will survive.
+Knight and mercenary leader; Rhain is trying to get his band of brother mercenaries to the safety of York, because Rhain has a bounty on his head from one of the most powerful lords in the country he knows that he will eventually end up dead but he’s adamant that his band of mercenaries will survive.

 On their way to York, Rhain stops at a sleepy little village at first it’s just like any other until he sets eyes on the mesmerizing Helissent, a severely scarred but deeply beautiful woman.
 One night as he’s on patrol of the village he hears screaming and comes across Helissent being attacked by a gang, after rescuing her from certain death he tends to her sounds and leaves her.

-Helissent is in complete shock over what happened but no just about the attack but over the kindness Rhain has shown her, for the first time in her life she has felt safe.
-She knows that without Rhain there she may not survive and so she does the only thing she can do to protect herself; she walks into the mercenaries camp and demand that their mysterious leader take her to York with them.
+Helissent is in complete shock over what happened but not just about the attack but over the kindness, Rhain has shown her, for the first time in her life she has felt safe.
+She knows that without Rhain there she may not survive and so she does the only thing she can do to protect herself; she walks into the mercenary’s camp and demand that their mysterious leader take her to York with them.

 I love this, this is absolutely superb!
-It sticks with you and gets under your skin, but in a very good way you become absorbed in their dark and dangerous world.
-I have read Historical Romances that has stuck with me long after finishing the book, but this is right up there with some of the best books I have read.
-It’s beautiful, heart wrenching and you get tingles while reading it.
+It sticks with you and gets under your skin, but in a very good way, you become absorbed in their dark and dangerous world.
+I have read Historical Romances which has stuck with me long after finishing the book, but this is right up there with some of the best books I have read.
+It’s beautiful, heart-wrenching and you get tingles while reading it.

 “ I’m not a saviour,” he said.